 If there’s one thing casting directors can agree has changed in the industry, it’s the technology behind casting.
-CDs can now send someone to set in a different country without ever being in the same room as an actor and they can now consider actors from all over the world for parts they cast.
+These days, CDs can send someone to set in a different country without ever being in the same room as an actor.
+Or they can consider actors from all over the world for parts they cast.
 It’s all thanks to self-tapes.
-A CD will remember a stellar self-tape and consider that actor for roles in the future based on that one submission, just like they would for an excellent audition in the room.
+A CD will remember a stellar self-tape audition and consider that actor for future roles based on that one submission—just like they would for an excellent audition in the room.
 So, how can you create a self-tape audition that will leave a lasting impression?
 Below, seven CDs share their advice for actors recording their own auditions.

 “It’s just that they’re believable in the role.
 They don’t even have to do anything too much.
 It’s when the person’s alive on tape, so when they’re not speaking, they’re still in character and I believe them.
 When they listen to what the other person’s saying, react, and they’re in character and on it.
 And it’s interesting.
 You don’t have to have too much with props or too much costuming, but even when people do that, it can be fun.
 Someone was doing self-tape, they were being shot, and they added in sound effects or bullets, and it was surprising, it was fun, because directors get bored listening and seeing the same thing over and over again and sometimes somebody will do something so random, but it’s charming, and it’s nice.” —Luci Lenox, “Snatch”